ZhiQiu976/ZhiQiu976.github.io/aboutme.md

 ---
 layout: page
-title: About me - Zhi (Heather) Qiu
+title: About me
 subtitle: Data Science, Statistics, Financial Mathematics
 ---

+### My story

 Hi, my name is Zhi Qiu and you can call me Heather :)

-### My story

 - I'm a second-year graduate student of Statistics at Duke University who will graduate in May 2021.
 - I finished my undergraduate degree of Financial Mathematics at University of Liverpool.